Thursday AM Forecast: September starts with sunshine and steam

 In the Tropics

-Tropical Depression Five has formed in the northern Atlantic.
+Tropical Depression Five has strengthened into Tropical Storm Danielle in the northern Atlantic.
 This is a fish storm and will not be approaching any landmass.
-It is forecast to become a tropical storm and eventually a hurricane.
-When it does strengthen, it will named Danielle.
-CLICK HERE to visit the hurricane center and see the official track of TD 5.
+It is forecast to become a category 1 hurricane over the weekend.
+CLICK HERE to visit the hurricane center and see the official track of Danielle.

 There are two other disturbances that are not a threat to the local area, bur something to watch.

-East of the Leeward Islands: Showers and thunderstorms associated with a broad area of low
+East of the Leeward Islands:

-pressure located several hundred miles east of the Leeward Islands have gradually increased in organization over the past day or so.
+Showers and thunderstorms associated with a broad area of low pressure located several hundred miles east of the Leeward Islands have changed little this morning.
 Although environmental conditions remain only marginally conducive, any additional development of the system over the next few days would lead to the formation of a tropical depression.
-The disturbance is forecast to move slowly west-northwestward, toward the adjacent waters of the northern Leeward Islands.
+The disturbance is forecast to move slowly west-northwestward, toward the adjacent waters of the northern

+Leeward Islands.
 Additional information on this system can be found in High Seas Forecasts issued by the National Weather Service.

 * Formation chance through 48 hours...medium...60 percent.